 How long does it take to register an LLC in Washington?

 If you wish to register by mail, it can take around 7-10 business days.
 This timeframe does not include any mailing time, so you will also need to factor that in.

 Online registration is a lot quicker.
 Registration takes around 2-3 days, and the documents can be downloaded instantly after approval.

 There is also the option to pay extra for expedited service for mail filings.
 For an additional $50, your application will be processed in 3 business days.

 What tax structure should I choose for an LLC in Washington?

 Whether you’re a disregarded entity (single member) or a partnership (multi-member), you will be taxed as a pass-through entity.
 This means that the LLC will not pay any federal taxes or face double taxation.
 Instead, only the members drawing an income from the LLC will be taxed.
 This will be through their own personal income tax return.

 In some cases, being taxed as a corporation can be an advantage.
 Especially if your LLC is bigger or earns more money, you may want to consider switching to be taxed as a corporation instead.

 To understand the tax structure best for you, seek professional advice.

-Should you hire an LLC formation service in Virginia?
+Should you hire an LLC formation service in Washington?